cogentcore/core/docs/content/tic-tac-toe-tutorial.md

 }
 ```

-Then, we will make a `squares` array that keeps track of the value of each square, and we will make it so that clicking on a button sets its value in the array to either X or O based on an alternating variable `current`.
-We also add a [[doc:core.WidgetBase.Updater]] to update the text of each button based on its value in the array.
+Then, we will make a `squares` array that keeps track of the value of each square, and we will make it so that [[event#click|clicking]] on a button sets its value in the array to either X or O based on an alternating variable `current`.
+We also add an [[updating|updater]] to update the text of each button based on its value in the array.
 Also, we add a reset button that clears all of the squares.

 ```Go
 current := "X"